-Revenue represents recognized income from the Astellas Collaboration Agreement, the Genentech Collaboration and License Agreement, the GSK Collaboration and License Agreement and the GSK Termination and Transfer Agreement.
+Revenue represents recognized income from the Astellas Collaboration Agreement, the Genentech Collaboration and License Agreement and the GSK Termination and Transfer Agreement.
 All revenue was derived in the United Kingdom.

 Long-lived assets (excluding intangibles, deferred tax and financial instruments) were located as follows (in thousands):